The Hidden Costs of Owning an Investment Property Most People Ignore

 📉 The ‘Silent Killers’ of Your Return on Investment (ROI)

-- Maintenance and the “1% rule”: A leaky tap is cheap; a burst hot water system or roof leak is not.
-A good baseline is setting aside around 1% of the property’s value each year for upkeep.
+- Maintenance and the “1% rule”: Fixing a leaky tap?
+No big deal.
+But a busted hot water system or a roof leak?
+Ouch.
+A good rule of thumb: set aside about 1% of your property’s value each year for repairs.

 🧠 3 Expenses That Trip Up Even Seasoned Investors